 There will be times when you are unable to provide a client with a free revision.
 Maybe they’ve asked for revisions too many times, or maybe the revision request is too large for you to do for free.

 Regardless, discussing this topic with your client can be challenging.
-You don’t want to irritate your customer and jeopardize your working relationship, but you must be upfront and firm about your working methods.
+You don’t want to irritate your customers and jeopardize your working relationship, but you must be upfront and firm about your working methods.

 For example :